davletovb/neva/CONTRIBUTING.md

 - [Code of Conduct](#code-of-conduct)

 ## Understanding the Project
-Before diving in, we recommend spending some time understanding the goals and architecture of ConcordAI.
+Before diving in, we recommend spending some time understanding the goals and architecture of Neva.
 Check out the README file for an overview and feel free to reach out to our community with any questions.

 ## Finding Opportunities to Contribute
 - **Good First Issues:** These are marked as beginner-friendly and are a great place to start if you're new to the project.